 Market Research Analyst

 Market research analysts can help organizations understand consumer demand for products and services or the support for causes or candidates.
-They help organizations dial in pricing and funding strategies as well as their understanding of target markets.
+They use advanced analytics skills to help organizations dial in pricing and funding strategies as well as their understanding of target markets.
 Across the country, market research analysts earn an average of $65,810 annually, with higher pay in hot markets.
 The current median in Santa Clara is $92,430, with commensurate increases for those with tenure in the job.4, 9

 Sales managers play a pivotal role in the success of their organizations, directing sales teams and helping individual sales representatives create compelling sales pitches.
 They also work closely with the marketing department to craft effective selling tools, identify potential customers, and move those customers through the purchase cycle.
 Nationally, sales managers earn an average of $132,290 per year.
 10

 Ramp Up Your Career with Our MS in Marketing Degree